-Limitation on Extending Term of Debt by Refunding. -(a) Subject to the terms of section 1107 and to the terms of subsection (b) of this section, no local government unit shall extend the term of outstanding debt through refunding to a maturity date that could not have been included in the original issue, except in the case of an emergency refunding of stated maturity date to avoid a default occasioned by an unforeseen shortage in total revenues proven to the satisfaction of the department upon petition filed by the governing body of the local government unit, alleging the emergency and the unforeseen loss of revenues.
+Section 1103.
+Limitation on Extending Term of Debt by Refunding.-(a) Subject to the terms of section 1107 and to the terms of subsection (b) of this section, no local government unit shall extend the term of outstanding debt through refunding to a maturity date that could not have been included in the original issue, except in the case of an emergency refunding of stated maturity date to avoid a default occasioned by an unforeseen shortage in total revenues proven to the satisfaction of the department upon petition filed by the governing body of the local government unit, alleging the emergency and the unforeseen loss of revenues.
 Public notice of the intention to file such a petition shall be given by advertisement not less than five nor more than twenty days before the filing thereof.
 Such emergency refunding shall be made only in the amount and with the stated maturity date or dates approved by the department.
 The first maturity of a refunding issue need not occur until the year after the last stated maturity date of the bonds not called in the series being refunded.

-Except in the case of refundings which effect savings in interest cost, and except for emergency refundings approved by the department, no refunding bonds shall be issued which will increase the amount of principal payable (after provision for earlier mandatory calls) in any year or years after the latest stated maturity date of the bonds being refunded, over the amount payable in each such year, computed to the nearest whole multiple of five thousand dollars (\$5,000), as if the bonds or notes originally issued for the project were payable at six per cent on the level annual debt service plan with a final maturity at the last stated maturity date proposed for the refunding bonds, as such amounts shall be computed by a financial advisor, other qualified person, or by a certified public accountant.
+(b) Except in the case of refundings [which effect savings in interest cost] for the purposes specified in clauses (1) and (5) of section 1101, and except for emergency refundings approved by the department, no refunding bonds shall be issued which will increase the amount of principal payable (after provision for earlier mandatory calls) in any year or years after the latest stated maturity date of the bonds being refunded, [over the amount payable in each such year, computed to the nearest whole multiple of five thousand dollars (\$5,000), as if the bonds or notes originally issued for the project were payable at six per cent on the level annual debt service plan with a final maturity at the last stated maturity date proposed for the refunding bonds, as such amounts shall be computed by a financial advisor, other qualified person, or by a certified public accountant.] over the amount of the principal which would have been payable on the bonds or notes originally issued for the project in each such year if such original bonds or notes had been structured on a six per cent level annual debt service plan to the last stated maturity date of the proposed refunding bonds, computed to the nearest whole multiple of \$5,000, as such amounts shall be computed by a financial advisor, other qualified person, or by a public accountant.

 Section 1104.
-Effect of Debt Limits on Refunding Nonelectoral Bonds or Notes.-If any debt originally incurred was lawfully incurred and issued, and, at the time such debt was incurred, the portion constituting nonelectoral debt was within every limitation imposed thereon by law, the issue of refunding bonds or notes in respect of such debt shall be lawful and valid, notwithstanding that the aggregate of outstanding debt shall thereby exceed the then applicable limitations set by section 202 of this act, which limitations shall be deemed increased but only to the extent necessary to effectuate and amortize the refunding lawfully.
-Any portion of such refunding bonds or notes may be excluded from nonelectoral debt, either as subsidized debt or self-liquidating debt, in accordance with the procedure provided in Article II of this act.
+Effect of Debt Limits on Refunding Nonelectoral Bonds or Notes or Lease Rental Debt.-If any debt originally incurred was lawfully incurred and issued, and, at the time such debt was incurred, the portion constituting nonelectoral debt or lease rental debt was within every limitation imposed thereon by law, the issue of refunding bonds or notes or the adjustment of lease rentals in respect of such debt shall be lawful and valid, notwithstanding that the aggregate of outstanding debt shall thereby exceed the then applicable limitations set by section 202 of this act, which limitations shall be deemed increased but only to the extent necessary to effectuate and amortize the refunding lawfully.
+Any portion of such refunding bonds, [or] notes or obligations may be excluded from nonelectoral debt or lease rental debt, either as subsidized debt or self-liquidating debt, in accordance with the procedure provided in Article II of this act.